Here’s a comforting meal for you: Easy Lentil Soup

 Easy Lentil Soup is a Healthy Soup Recipe!

 One of the reasons I love this soup is because it’s light and healthy.
-This soup is Weight Watchers friendly too.
-One serving is almost 2 cups- 261 calories and ZERO Weight Watchers Blue and Purple Points (5 Green).
+This soup is Weight Watchers friendly, too.
+If you happen to be following the Weight Watchers WW plan, you will find a link to the WW Points on the recipe card at the end of this post.
 I’ll be making this one again and again!

 This Easy Lentil Soup stores nicely in the refrigerator for several days.
 Just keep it stored in a sealed container.
 Warm up as much as you want for individual servings in the days following preparation.
 If the lentils soak up too much of the broth, it’s okay to add a little more beef broth to the soup as it’s stored in the fridge.